Chart Color Schemes

 AreaSearch analysis indicates Greenvale - Bulla maintains employment conditions that align with national benchmarks

-As of June 2025, 13,965 residents are employed, with an unemployment rate of 4.4%, which is 0.2% lower than Greater Melbourne's rate.
-Workforce participation is similar to Greater Melbourne's at 64.1%.
-The leading employment industries among residents are construction, health care & social assistance, and retail trade.
-Construction has a particularly strong representation with an employment share of 1.4 times the regional level.
+Employment growth over the past year was estimated at 3.0%.
+As of June 2025, 13,965 residents were in work and workforce participation was broadly similar to Greater Melbourne's 64.1%.
+Leading employment industries among residents include construction, health care & social assistance, and retail trade.
+The area shows strong specialization in construction with an employment share of 1.4 times the regional level.

 Conversely, professional & technical services have lower representation at 6.5% compared to the regional average of 10.1%.
-Employment opportunities may be limited locally as indicated by Census data.
-Over the year to June 2025, employment increased by 3.0%, while labour force grew by 4.4%, leading to an unemployment rise of 1.3 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.5% with a 0.5 percentage point increase in unemployment.
-State-level data from Sep-25 shows that Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, and the state unemployment rate was 4.7%, slightly higher than the national rate of 4.5%.
-National employment forecasts from May 2025 suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Greenvale - Bulla's employment mix, local growth is estimated at approximately 6.2%% over five years and 12.8% over ten years.
+Employment opportunities locally appear limited based on Census data analysis.
+Over the 12 months to June 2025, employment increased by 3.0%, while labour force increased by 4.4%, resulting in an unemployment rise of 1.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Greenvale - Bulla's employment mix suggests local growth of approximately 6.2% over five years and 12.8% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment